Apr 02 2019

 There are several issues that add to the latency of this approach.
 The first of these is that the data has to be read and transferred from storage to the server’s memory.
 The typical 2 hour HD compressed movie is roughly 8GB in size.
 If the storage is local (for instance, an NVMe flash SSD), it would take roughly 2 seconds to transmit it over a 4-lane PCI Express® (PCIe) Gen3 bus.
 Once the data is encrypted, it will take another 2 seconds to store the data back to the NVMe SSD.
 This must happen for every user request for content.
 During this time, the server CPU core performing the encryption cannot do any other operations.
 For a dual-processor server with 28 cores, this means that this latency consumes the equivalent of 25 thousand sessions of CPU time (3,600 seconds divided by four seconds of latency, times 28 cores).
 If this latency didn’t exist, the server could service 25K more sessions.

 In our next blog, we will explore how computational storage can accelerate this process while at the same time reducing the workload encountered by servers for encryption.
-If you would like to find out more about our Newport real-time computational storage devices, visit our or contact .
+If you would like to find out more about our Newport real-time computational storage devices, visit our website or contact me.
 Better yet, come and visit us at the NAB at the Las Vegas Convention Center, April 8-11.
 We will have our solutions in three locations: The Sprockit Startup Pavilion (North Hall Booth N3735SP-B), AIC’s Booth (South Hall SL4406), and the EchoStreams Booth (South Hall, SL12208).
 We look forward to seeing you.
 Thanks!